Solo Travel in China: Here’s What You Need to Know Before Going

 As of February 2026, travelers from the United Kingdom and Canada can enter mainland China visa-free for up to 30 days for tourism.

-If your from other countries such as America, you will need a visa or if you’re traveling for under 10 days you can travel visa free with the 240-hour transit visa option.
+If you’re from other countries, such as America, you will need a visa or if you’re traveling for under 10 days, you can travel visa free with the 240-hour transit visa option.
 The way it works is if you fly into one country and out of another country (for example: US – China – Thailand).
 You can’t do round trip US – China – US under the transit visa.
 You must also use an eligible city and port of entry.

 However, if you want to stay longer than 10 days and you’re from a country such as the United States, you’ll need to apply for a standard tourist visa (L visa).
 The process for that is applying online through this official website, waiting 1-2 days for the form to be approved, then making an in-person appointment.
 You will submit your passport, and it will be kept until your visa is completed.
 This process takes 4-7 working days, and you can pay extra to speed it up.